-There are many designations for different areas, topologies, and histologies within biological fabric.
-Traditionally, ‘fascia’ as a medical term applies only to certain sheets of fabric within the body – what we call the plantar fascia, for instance, is actually the plantar aponeurosis.
+‘Fascia’ has many designations for different areas, topologies, and histologies within our biological fabric.
+Traditionally, ‘fascia’ as a medical term applies only to certain dissectible bits of fabric within the body.
 Thoracolumbar fascia, the fascia lata, the pannicular fascia, the fascia profundis – these are recognized by science to be fascial sheets.

 That expanded definition usually does not include the harder tissues – cartilage and bone – but there is an argument that both these tissues lie within the spectrum of ‘fascial’ tissues.
 These structural elements form from the same mesodermal primordium, develop in similar ways, have a core leather-like matrix of collagen, and are as responsive – subject to Wolffe’s Law of remodeling – to sustained forces going through the body as is the rest of the fascia.
 Most researchers would draw the line at soft-tissues, putting bone and cartilage into the hard tissue category, but we prefer the wider view: From the fibrin in blood to the coral structure of bone, we have a remarkable variety of building materials available to us based on alterations of the fibers, gels, and water content of the ECM.